 Enhancing Monitor Performance

-Software is highly responsible for the increased response time but there are settings that help in dealing with ghosting.
+Software is highly responsible for the increased response time, but sometimes this can also fix ghosting issues.
 To do this, you need to dig a little deeper into display settings.
 If your device has NVIDIA G-Sync settings, disable and re-enable again.
 This is a good workaround to get rid of screen ghosting.

 Keep Your Drivers Up-to-date